Why it’s good to talk about your child’s disability

 Why it can be hard to talk to others about your child’s disability

 Sometimes it can be hard to talk to other people about your child’s disability.
-This is normal, and there can be lots of reasons for it.
+This is natural, and there can be many reasons for it.
 For example:

-- You’re still coming to terms with the diagnosis and all the feelings it stirs up.
+- You’re still coming to terms with the diagnosis and your feelings about it.

 - You don’t feel ready to talk yet.
 Perhaps you’re trying to understand your child’s diagnosis first.